 Survey participants include pilots of all experience levels, from new students to those earning advanced ratings or taking a flight review.
 Survey results are used to select winners of the Flight Training Experience Awards, which will be presented during Redbird Migration, October 15-17 in Englewood, Colorado.

-Scores are ranked using statistical measures, allowing smaller schools to remain competitive while accounting for the greater weight of evidence provided by larger numbers of responses.
+Survey scores are ranked using statistical measures, allowing smaller schools to remain competitive while accounting for the greater weight of evidence provided by larger numbers of responses.
 Free response answers are scored by a panel of industry experts who are unaware of the identity of the school or instructor being judged.
-Review the 2018 Flight Training Experience Survey eligibility requirements here.

-This award is given to the flight school and flight instructor in each region that has received at least five submissions completed on their behalf through the Flight Training Experience Survey and has the top overall score from survey results for this category.
+This award is given to the flight school and flight instructor in each region who has received at least five valid entries submitted on their behalf by student and former clients through the Flight Training Experience Survey and has the top overall score from survey results for this category.

 The Flight Training Experience Survey and Awards are part of the You Can Fly program, powered by AOPA.
 You Can Fly is a comprehensive set of initiatives designed to get people flying and keep them flying.
 The Flight Training Experience Survey and Awards support that effort by recognizing flight schools and instructors that deliver exceptional training experiences.
-Read more about the Flight Training Experience Research.
+Click here to read the Flight Training Experience Research.

 The You Can Fly program is made possible by generous donations to the AOPA Foundation.
 To make a contribution, visit aopafoundation.org/donate.